kittrz9/sorta-engine/README.md

 ## Compiling
 All you should need to compile this on Linux is glew, glfw3, and PortAudio.<br>
-If you're on linux you should be able to get glew and glfw3 from whatever package manager you're using.
-Same probably goes for portaudio but idk, you might have to compile it from source (<https://github.com/PortAudio/portaudio>).
-A guide on compiling from source can be found at <http://portaudio.com/docs/v19-doxydocs/compile_linux.html><br> the `portaudio.h` file that is required is in this repository, but you'll need to copy the `libportaudio.a` file from wherever you have PortAudio installed.<br>
+If you're on linux you should be able to get glew, glfw3, and portaudio from whatever package manager you're using. <br>
 Then all you'd need to do to compile this is run `make` and it should compile into the `build/` directory.<br>

 ---